-Pamela is a current Woodlake resident with her three children, Sierra, Chloe and Dylan.
+Pamela is a current Woodlake resident with her three children, Sierra, Chloe and Dylan; also splitting time between continents with her husband, Patrick, whom she met in France.
+She loves to travel, and believes that each new experience brings exposure, perspective and helps make necessary connections to the greater themes of life.
 Her passion is embracing the cultural and performing arts and making a difference in the lives she touches.
+She is grateful for the joy she receives from her talented staff and amazing Spotlight families!

 Starting her 12th year with Spotlight Studio, Adelle is a graduate of Virginia Commonwealth University where she earned a degree in African American History, with a minor concentration in Dance and Choreography.
 She grew up in a myriad of places including Idaho, Barbados and Williamsburg, VA which gives her a uniquely diverse background.
 She has worked with and performed with artists such as Coyote Run, Cathy Davalos, Antonio Hidalgo Paz, Francisco Mesa "El Nano", and Frances Wessells.
 She also runs Mixed Karma Productions, a music editing service in Richmond, VA.
 In between Spotlight, teaching, editing music and performing, she is eager to see her 2 children, Miles and Vivienne, begin classes with our #spotfam this fall.
 Dance and music are her passion, and sharing experiences and life through movement with the world is worthy of her life's mission.